 Before her first groom (can you tell?) with her favourite Christmas present!

-7 – The power of play!
+7 – The Power of Play!

 Your puppy is just a baby – and they will love to play!
 The enthusiasm and joy of a puppy playing is a wonderful thing to witness.
 And play has countless benefits – from giving puppies more confidence, helping them learn new things and keeping their brain active, and encouraging bonding with their humans.
 Take time to play with your puppy!